SEO & AI Search

 To cover your bases across all platforms:

-1. Rework existing website content → make it answer-first, well-referenced, and structured.
+1. Rework existing website content → make sure it answers common questions, ensure text is well structured

 2. Double down on trust signals → reviews, credentials, case studies, accreditations are all incredibly important.